Date and Location

 Concurrent paper sessions host three papers and are one hour and 45 minutes in length.
 Discussion of each paper occurs directly after the paper presentation, not grouped in the end of the session.
 The paper sessions are set up to allow participants to hear one presenter in one session, and then, if they desire, to leave to go listen to a second presenter in a different session, and then leave once more to hear a third presenter in a different session.
 In order to allow this flexibility, the time-keeping role of the session moderator is essential.
 The moderators in each session start and end each of the three presentations and Q&A sections on time, so that conference participants can make their way to multiple sessions with confidence that they will hear the majority of the presentations.
 For panels, symposia and author-meets-critics sessions, the time is divided up between presenters so that there is a minimum of 25 minutes for discussion.
 Moderators consult with the presenters of these sessions to see how the discussion should be structured.
 In some cases, it may be interspersed within the session, or done at the end.

 Moderators use the two signs indicating 5 minutes and 1 minute remaining provided in the conference rooms in order to help authors remain within the time allotted.
 Moderators are firm with the clock so there is sufficient time for questions and answers.
 The sequence of presenters on the program is the order that is followed.
 Moderators follow this line-up as attendees are expecting it.
 For this reason, the Q&A for the presentation occurs directly after the presentation and not grouped into a three-person Q&A at the end of all three presentations, as mentioned above.
+This is also to ensure each presenter benefits from critical and inquisitive engagement with their work.
 Attendees are reminded at the beginning of the session that people are welcome to leave the session after the presentation and Q & A of each speaker to go to another session.
 Clarifying questions (i.e. questions about the meaning of certain terms, or the steps in an argument) are just as welcome at the NAAPE conference as other kinds of critical and argument-focused questions.

 Regular Conference Sessions